OS2World/GAME-SDL-STRATEGY-Toppler/README.md

 The options here allow you to redefine the keys that are important for playing.
 Select the key you want to redefine.
 Press Enter and then the new key you want to use.
-Bare in mind, that you are not overwriting the old keys but just define an alternitive that has a lower priority than the original keys.
+Bare in mind, that you are not overwriting the old keys but just define an alternative that has a lower priority than the original keys.
 So you can not use "p", because this is already used for pause.